 The included remote add additional options to the controls on the unit’s top.
 There are buttons for volume up and down, volume mute, menu, input source selection and display mode.

-As you’d expect, the Optoma UHD370X is packed full of features and it would be tricky to cover them all.
+As a featured-packed unit, it would be tricky to cover every last detail of the Optoma UHD370X.
 So allow us to highlight the major ones which will impact your viewing experience.

 Firstly, the lamp which has a life of 15,000 hours and produces 3,500 lumens of brightness.
 It easily outperforms the far more expensive Sony VPL-VW570ES on both metrics.